bioint/MetisFL/examples/quickstart-sklearn/README.md

     return x_chunks, y_chunks, X_test, y_test
 ```

 This function takes the dataset and splits it into `num_partitions` chunks.
 The optional `seed` parameter is used to control the randomness of the split and can be used to reproduce the same split.
 Both this random seed as well as the `iid_partitions` are kept constant in this example since the data loader function is part of the `learner.py` file which is used to start all the learners, as we will see later.
+Notice that `y_train` is converted to `int` to ensure that the labels are correctly compared with the output of the model, which is always of type `int`.

 ## 🧠 Model